Key Quote

 MEMENTO MORI

-The Jacobean tradition of memento mori ('remember you must die') encouraged reflection on death as a spiritual practice.
+The Jacobean tradition of memento morimemento mori — A reminder of the inevitability of death encouraged reflection on death as a spiritual practice.
 But Macbeth's speech goes beyond this: he does not fear death but finds life itself contemptible.
-This exceeds Christian pessimism and approaches genuine existential nihilism — a philosophical position that would not be formally articulated until the 19th century.
+This exceeds Christian pessimism and approaches genuine existential nihilismexistential nihilism — The philosophical position that life has no inherent purpose or meaning — a philosophical position that would not be formally articulated until the 19th century.

 METATHEATRICALITY

-The 'poor player... upon the stage' is profoundly metatheatrical (theatre referring to itself): the actor playing Macbeth describes all life as acting, collapsing the boundary between the play's fictional world and the audience's reality.
-Shakespeare forces the audience to confront their own mortality (the fact of being subject to death) through the very medium of theatrical performance.
+The 'poor player... upon the stage' is profoundly metatheatricalmetatheatrical — Theatre that draws attention to its own nature as performance: the actor playing Macbeth describes all life as acting, collapsing the boundary between the play's fictional world and the audience's reality.
+Shakespeare forces the audience to confront their own mortalitymortality — the fact of being subject to death through the very medium of theatrical performance.

 Key Words